WCLY (AM): Northeast Broadcasting ownership

 WFAD was sold in 2001 to Addison Broadcasting Company, owned by Steve Silverberg, for $180,000.
 Northeast Broadcasting, the parent of Addison, also acquired other stations, consolidating their operations in Middlebury; by 2002, the station aired an oldies format.
 It changed formats again, this time to sports, in 2005; WFAD had already aired local high school and college sports and was the longtime market home of Boston Red Sox broadcasts.
+By 2010, the station was operating as part of a three station sports network that also included WCAT in Burlington and WRSA in St. Albans; on January 1, 2011, the stations, which had been affiliated with ESPN Radio, moved to Fox Sports Radio after WCPV took the Burlington–Plattsburgh market's ESPN affiliation.
+By December, the Fox Sports Radio programming was itself replaced on the three stations by a simulcast of WIFY (93.7 FM) and its oldies format.

-In 2014, the station was reported to carry the "Today's Comedy" format.
+In August 2014, WFAD, along with WCAT and WRSA, began carrying the "Today's Comedy" format.
 On December 15, 2014, WFAD went silent due to the need to replace parts on its aging transmitter.

 In February 2016, Northeast Broadcasting acquired several translators from Vermont Public Radio, one of which would be used to give WFAD an FM signal.
-On December 22, 2016, WFAD returned to the air—this time with the translator operating, as a simulcast of sister station WIXM (102.3 FM) in the Burlington–Plattsburgh area.
+On December 22, 2016, WFAD returned to the air—this time with the translator operating, as a simulcast of WIXM (102.3 FM) in the Burlington–Plattsburgh area.
 For a time in 2020, the station went silent as part of the replacement of its AM broadcasting tower.
 By 2022, WFAD had shifted to carrying The Point, Northeast Broadcasting's network of adult album alternative radio stations in Vermont.

-Christian Ministries
+Christian Ministries and Mud Radio

 In December 2022, Northeast Broadcasting filed to sell WFAD and W266CU to Christian Ministries, Inc., for $85,000.
 The sale was consummated on February 16, 2023, with an expectation that Christian Ministries would soon switch the station to their Christian "The Light Radio Network" format.

+Elliott Morgan's Mud Radio LLC, owner of WMUD in Brandon, began operating WFAD under a local marketing agreement in November 2024, ahead of a $3,000 purchase of the station in early 2025.
+In August 2025, WFAD went silent so that Mud could construct a new transmitter site for the station.
+In early 2026, Mud Radio applied to move the WFAD license from Middlebury to Bridport; on April 15, 2026, the station call sign was changed to WCLY.